Detecting Functional Communities in Complex Networks: Methods

-\section{Detecting functional communities}
+\subsection{Detecting functional communities}

-Thus far, we have proposed a quantity whose maximization should yield the \emph {best} division of a network into communities for the network functions we are interested in, but we have not specified how to identify this partitioning.
-In this section, we provide an outline for a simulated annealing procedure \cite{kirkpatrick1983} that finds the appropriate division of the network.
-The advantage of this method is that it can provide a network division whose spectral cohesion function is very close to the true maximal value.
-The disadvantage is that it is computationally very intensive.
-In order to fairly compare our results with the modularity approach, we also perform simulated annealing on the modularity function.
-This measure rewards links between nodes in the same community when they are higher than expected in a random network with no community structure.
-For directed networks, modularity ($Q$) is defined as \cite{leicht2008}
+Thus far, we have proposed a quantity whose maximization, we hypothesize, should yield a good division of a network into communities for the network functions we are interested in.
+In this section, we provide an outline for a simulated annealing scheme \cite{kirkpatrick1983} that finds a desirable division of the network.
+The advantage of this simulated annealing method is that it can provide a network division whose spectral cohesion is very close to the true maximal value.
+The disadvantage is that it is computationally quite intensive.
+In order to fairly compare our results with the modularity approach, we also use simulated annealing to find a network division that maximizes the modularity function for a fixed number of communities.
+The modularity function is based on a comparison between the number of links connecting nodes in the same community to the number expected in a random network without community structure.
+For directed networks, the modularity ($Q$) is defined as \cite{arenas2007,leicht2008}